mdht/mdht-models/examples/org.openhealthtools.mdht.cda.consol.example/ReadMe.txt

-This Eclipse Java Projects uses the Consol Jars to consume,create, and validate variaous CDA documents define in the consolidated Spec
+This Eclipse Java Project uses the Consol Jars to consume, create, and validate various CDA documents defined in the consolidated specification.